TartaricAcid/TouhouLittleMaid/docs/maid_model_pack_details.md

             "description": [
                 "Shrine Maiden of Hakurei"
             ],
-            // Animation script reference, without this part, model will not have any animation
+            // Animation script reference, without this part, model will have some default animations
             // tlm-utils plugins can auto generate the correct animation reference based on the group name "animation": [
                 "touhou_little_maid:animation/maid.default.js"